Looking for faux pumpkins? Here are some of my favorite faux pumpkins with textures like metal and wood and glitter and straw and so much more.

 These metal pumpkins have been on my porch for five years and counting.

 They have the prettiest rusted tops and the metal makes them look antique.

 You can see a super similar version here.

 I got these pumpkins years ago from Hobby Lobby and I never saw them there again.

 I pull out these glitter pumpkins every year.

-I just found some that are similar at Pottery Barn (that I think are prettier).
+I just found some that are similar on Etsy (that I think are prettier).

-These orange pumpkins are ones that I use every year.
+These white chenille pumpkins are my favorite every year.

 And in case you wanted to make your own faux pumpkin?